kign/c4wa/etc/doc/language.md

 ```

 Unlike most C implementations, string literals remain writable.
 The following code will work
-in Web Assembly but will probably trigger a Bug Error with native C compiler:
+in Web Assembly but will probably trigger a Bus Error with native C compiler:

 ```c
 char * name = "peter";